There are many beautiful places to visit in Colombia.

 Guatapé, located 50 miles / 80 km from Medellin, is another great place to visit in Colombia.
 Climb the El Peñón de Guatape or the Rock of Guatapé and explore the colorful town walking on the cobblestone streets.
 You can spend a few days in the town or can also visit Guatape as a day trip from Medellin such as this one.

-El Peñón de Guatapé, also known as La Piedra del Peñol, is a 200 meters high inselberg.
+El Peñón de Guatapé, also known as La Piedra del Peñol, is a 200 meters (more than 656 feet) high inselberg.
 The huge rock having a round hill-like structure is based on a flat platform.
 You will have to climb around 700 steps to reach the top of the rock.
 While 700 steps sound a lot, the views of the Peñol-Guatapé reservoir from the top of the rock is worth the climb.
 Explore all the 3 platforms on the rock to enjoy the views of the tiny green islands popping out of the blue waters of the Peñol-Guatapé lake.
 You can buy tickets, which costs 18,000 COP ($5 USD), at the base of the rock.

 After exploring the rock, take a 10 minutes ride to the Guatapé town.
 The houses of the town are painted with bright colors adding a lively vibe.
 Explore the town walking on the cobblestone streets and discover the narrow alleys or the odd cafes for a snack or drink.
 Get your picture clicked at the Plazoleta de Los Zócalos, the main plaza of the town.